The Family Gathering: A Survival Guide

 For kids who are easily overstimulated or sensitive to things like noise and crowds, Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute, recommends arranging for another room they can use when they need a break.
 “During family gatherings we want to achieve a balance between being social with relatives while also knowing that, if things get too overwhelming and intense, there’s a place to take a break and just be quiet.”

 Kids like structured activities, and they’ll probably be missing them while school is out.
 Fortunately the holidays lend themselves to art projects and family-friendly movies that kids enjoy.
 You can even start new family traditions like cutting out and decorating sugar cookies or throwing a ball around outside.

 If you are traveling with a child who will need to sit in a car for any length of time, Dr. Busman advises packing a bag with multiple activities, particularly if the child has a lot of energy.
-"Don't just think 4 or 5 activities will be enough because you could be through those things before you even get on the highway," she says.
+“Don’t just think four or five activities will be enough because you could be through those things before you even get on the highway,” she says.

-When traveling Dr. Busman also recommends planning for breaks, even if it's not that far of a trip.
-"For kids who get restless or have difficulty managing their impulsive behavior, they might really benefit from getting out of the car and running around for a few minutes."
+When traveling Dr. Busman also recommends planning for breaks, even if it’s not that long of a trip.
+“Kids who get restless or have difficulty managing their impulsive behavior might really benefit from getting out of the car and running around for a few minutes.”

 Discuss social expectations

 Parents should have different social expectations for different kids, and if necessary communicate them to your extended family.
 “You want to avoid those mandatory hugs and kisses or cheek-pinching for kids that don’t do that or like it,” says Dr. Dickstein.